Sheila Girling

 Sheila May Girling, Lady Caro (1 July 1924 – 14 February 2015) was a British artist who worked across painting, collage and clay.
 She was one of the first British artists to use acrylic mediums and is known for working directly on the floor to immerse herself in the space of her canvases.
 Girling was married to the sculptor Sir Anthony Caro.

 Girling was born in Birmingham and studied at the Royal Academy.
 Her first solo exhibitions were in Canada, but she exhibited widely in Britain and the United States.
-Her works are in the collections of The Yale Centre for British Art (New Haven), Insitut Valencià d’Art Modern (IVAM, Valencia) and the Royal Collection Trust (London), as well as in many private collections across the world.
+Her works are in the collections of the Yale Center for British Art (New Haven), Insitut Valencià d’Art Modern (IVAM, Valencia) and the Royal Collection Trust (London), as well as in many private collections across the world.

 Biography

 Sheila May Girling was born in Erdington, Birmingham on 1 July 1924.
 Her father, Cyril Stanley Frank Girling, was an engineer working for Dunlop Tyre Company and her mother was Beatrice May (née Harvey).
 Many of her family members had been painters, including her paternal grandfather, uncle and aunt.
 Her grandfather was also an art dealer in London, who allegedly would deal in fakes and create forgeries at his studio.

 Girling studied at the Birmingham School of Art from 1941-1944 and from 1947 trained at Royal Academy Schools, London.
 After graduating, Girling moved into a studio in the 'Italian Village' on the Fulham Road in London, designed by artist and architect Mario Manenti.
 On 17 December 1947, she married Sir Anthony Caro, whom she had met as a university art student.
 They had two sons together: Timothy a zoologist; and Paul, a painter.

 She paused her art career to focus on raising them, however she took an active role in the career of her husband, advising him and selecting the colour of Early One Morning (1962) and of the Perspex disc in Blue Moon (2013), amongst others.
 When she returned to large-scale painting in the 1970s, she began to focus on abstraction.

 In 1963 Girling and Caro moved to Vermont, where Girling developed close relationships with the Colour Field painters and reformulated what her practice was and could be.
 In 1965 the couple returned to England to a vibrant arts scene and raised their two sons.
 Over this period, Girling developed close relationships with the Colour Field painters Kenneth Noland, Helen Frankenthaler and Jules Olitski.
 As Girling wrote, ‘The artist Kenneth Noland, who became a friend, showed me acrylic paints, which I'd never seen used before.
 I learned how to mix them and saw what you could do with them.
 All the time I kept in touch’.